mbigras/app/README.md

    }
    ```

-1. Stop the container by pressing Control - C
+1. Stop the container by pressing Control - C.